#StandWithUkraine

 // ...

-Both our provided version of Bootstrap and the theme files are already namespaced and prefixed with .g-bootstrap
+Both theme files are already namespaced and prefixed with .g-bootstrap.

 GDS Components

-The best place to do this is your entry file, or where your React app gets mounted into the DOM.
+The best place to do this is in your entry file, or wherever your React app gets mounted into the DOM.

 Your entry file should look similar to this: